RobinTT69/e-z-screenshot-linux/README.md

 # Disclaimer

-This script was designed with wayland in mind, so if you are running this on x11 for whatever reason, you could try to replace `wl-copy` with `xclip` or `xsel`, although there are no guarantees that it would work.
+This script was designed with wayland in mind, so if you are running x11, look into using the flameshot alternative for this made by [SKRRRTT](https://github.com/ignSKRRRTT/e-z-flameshot-script).

 # Credits
 Credits to https://github.com/KeiranScript for helping me make this amazing readme!